Balguardth/ioport-hub/README.md

 ## IOport Blip Installation (Optional)

   * Run > 'yarn installblip' from the project directory.
+  * To start the server use > 'yarn runblip'.
+  * Open http://localhost in your browser.
+    - Note: You'll need to have localhost configured for '127.0.0.1'.